-Join us this fall for Reading on the Rock as we discuss contemporary fiction.
+Join us for Reading on the Rock as we discuss contemporary fiction.
 Each title offers unique and interesting story lines that are sure to keep the conversation going.
 Feel free to come to one or all of the hour-long discussions – and bring a friend!

 No registration necessary.

 All discussions take place in the Public Meeting Room, located on the library's lower level.
 Grab a cup of coffee at the Ground Floor coffee shop and join the conversation!